rasika2012/openchoreo/docs/install-guide.md

 curl -sL https://raw.githubusercontent.com/choreo-idp/choreo/refs/heads/main/install/choreoctl-uninstall.sh | bash
 ```

-## Exposing the Choreo Gateway
+## Exposing the OpenChoreo Gateway

-To fully experience the end-to-end functionality of the Choreo components you create, it's essential to expose the Choreo external gateway service to your host machine.
+To fully experience the end-to-end functionality of the OpenChoreo components you create, it's essential to expose the OpenChoreo external gateway service to your host machine.
 This ensures seamless access to your deployed components.

 ### Kind

-In this section, we will guide you on how to expose the Choreo external gateway service to your host machine in a [kind](https://kind.sigs.k8s.io/) cluster.
+In this section, we will guide you on how to expose the OpenChoreo external gateway service to your host machine in a [kind](https://kind.sigs.k8s.io/) cluster.

-Once you successfully [installed Choreo](#Install-Choreo) into your cluster, you will see a LoadBalancer service created for our external gateway.
+Once you successfully [installed OpenChoreo](#install-openchoreo) into your cluster, you will see a LoadBalancer service created for our external gateway.

 You can see the service using the following command.